Stellar classification: Class S

 Class S stars form a continuum between class M stars and carbon stars.
 Those most similar to class M stars have strong ZrO absorption bands analogous to the TiO bands of class M stars, whereas those most similar to carbon stars have strong sodium D lines and weak C2 bands.
-Class S stars have excess amounts of zirconium and other elements produced by the s-process, and have more similar carbon and oxygen abundances than class M or carbon stars.
+Class S stars have excess amounts of zirconium and other elements produced by the s-process, and have more similar carbon and oxygen abundances to class M or carbon stars.
 Like carbon stars, nearly all known class S stars are asymptotic-giant-branch stars.

 The spectral type is formed by the letter S and a number between zero and ten.
 This number corresponds to the temperature of the star and approximately follows the temperature scale used for class M giants.
 The most common types are S3 to S5.
 The non-standard designation S10 has only been used for the star Chi Cygni when at an extreme minimum.

 The basic classification is usually followed by an abundance indication, following one of several schemes: S2,5; S2/5; S2 Zr4 Ti2; or S2*5.
 A number following a comma is a scale between 1 and 9 based on the ratio of ZrO and TiO.
 A number following a slash is a more-recent but less-common scheme designed to represent the ratio of carbon to oxygen on a scale of 1 to 10, where a 0 would be an MS star.
 Intensities of zirconium and titanium may be indicated explicitly.
 Also occasionally seen is a number following an asterisk, which represents the strength of the ZrO bands on a scale from 1 to 5.